jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 ```
 { no-linenums }

-Now, the file belongs to the `ubuntu` user and is **readonly**, so the `itrocks` user itself can't
+Now, the file belongs to the `ubuntu` user and is **read only**, so the `itrocks` user itself can't
 read it.
 This way, we ensure that even if an exploit can be used in the **ITRocks** app to try to read/change the `conf.env` file that stores
-sensible data (credentials, api keys, etc.), it won't be able to access it anyway.
+sensitive data (credentials, api keys, etc.), it won't be able to access it anyway.

 As a reminder, within our configuration, the `itrocks` user will only have access to two things: